Championship-winning football team reunites at Algonquin after 50 years

 NORTHBOROUGH – They’re known as the Algonquin Titans, but Richard “Dick” Walsh is perhaps the titan of Algonquin.

-The 92-year-old Northborough man has dedicated his life to the high school.
-Walsh has spent the last 66 years at Algonquin Regional High School, becoming the school’s first athletic director, teaching thousands of students, working in the cafeteria and leading the then-Tomahawks to the school’s first — and only — Super Bowl and undefeated football season in 1973.
+The 92-year-old Northborough man has dedicated his life to Algonquin Regional High School.
+Walsh has spent the last 66 years on Bartlett Street, becoming the school’s first athletic director, teaching thousands of students, working in the cafeteria, and leading the then-Tomahawks to the school’s first — and only — Super Bowl and undefeated football season in 1973.

 “He’s never not been here,” said Principal Sean Bevan.
 “He’s an institution.”